MrPasser/Get_next_line/README.md

 # Get_next_line
 Implementation of std func getline()

-Libft is a submodule in this rep, you need to run "git submodule init" and "git submodule update", than files appear in the folder.
+Libft is a submodule in this rep, you need to run "git submodule update --init", than files appear in the folder.